Rodeffs/BG3_Builds/solo_honour_mode.md

 ### Act 3

-You should ally with Gortash and not fight him as The Closed Fist of Bane will surely break your Fog Cloud concentration
+You should skip Gortash fight by allying with him sincs The Closed Fist of Bane will surely break your Fog Cloud concentration

+You should also skip Viconia DeVir fight as her Heartwrench Action will break your Fog Cloud concentration and kill you.
+If you want to get to the Mirror of Loss, you should just drink a Potion of Invisibility, cast Knock on the door leading to it and get inside with a Potion of Invisibility again.
+To get out just use fast travel

+Otherwise you may progress as per usual

 ### Orin Fight